rienst/blog/src/posts/using-a-monorepo-for-single-app-development.md

 }
 ```

-Not only have we specified the dependency structure we wish to have, we've also put guardrails in place so we don't acidentally violate this structure.
+Not only have we specified the dependency structure we wish to have, we've also put guardrails in place so we don't accidentally violate this structure.
 In concrete terms, we cannot import the `userDb` directly from our `app` package anymore.
 If we try, we get an actual error:

 [error]
 Cannot find module '@my-app/db' or its corresponding type declarations.